- Blog

 Simply put, multi-accounting enables fraud.
 There’s virtually no good reason why a legitimate user would need to open more than one account, let alone dozens.
 Because multi-accounting enables fraud and policy abuse to scale, being able to track this activity back to a user is critical for reducing promotional fraud and policy abuse on food delivery and courier apps (among others).
 For many in the courier app space today, however, detecting multiple account opening is easier said than done.

-Subscribe to get the Incognia newsletter on fraud prevention and trust and safety
+Subscribe to Incognia's newsletter about fraud prevention and digital identity

 1. What are the main challenges of detecting multiple accounts?